ESMValGroup/ESMValTool/doc/sphinx/source/diag_scripts/statistics.rst

 .. function:: normalize_metric(var:numeric, opt:string)

    :param numeric var: numerical array.
-   :param string opt: option determining the used normalization: "mean": normalization with mean. "median": normalization with median. "stddev_mean": normalization with substracting the mean and dividing by the standard deviation. "centered_median": substracting and dividing by the median.
+   :param string opt: option determining the used normalization: "max": normalization with max error. "mean": normalization with mean. "median": normalization with median. "stddev_mean": normalization with substracting the mean and dividing by the standard deviation. "centered_median": substracting and dividing by the median.

    Return value